adamarthurryan/tutsplus-video-tools/README.md

 The commands are quiet by default, but for more detail about what is happening, use the `-v` flag.

+### Example: Add Fades

+The following will add fade in to the beginning of each video, and a fade out to the end.

+    tvt-fadeinout *.mp4

+The output files will be in the `fadeinout` folder and will have `-fadeinout` suffixes.

 ### Example: Processing With Auphonic

 The following will split videos into separate video and audio channels, process with Auphonic (noise reduction enabled, target loudness -18dB), and then recombine: